mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 **FR-RSVP-004:** The system must support prepaid reservations when enabled:

 * If `minPrepaidPercentage > 0`:
-  * Anonymous users must sign in or register before creating a reservation
+  * Anonymous users can create reservations without signing in
-  * Customer must be signed in (authentication required)
   * When a customer creates a reservation with prepaid required:
     * System creates a store order with the prepaid amount
     * Prepaid amount = `ceil(totalReservationCost * minPrepaidPercentage / 100)`; if total cost is missing or zero, prepaid is skipped